 If you're a returning student, please visit the returning student housing page.

 *There is typically a 3% increase to room rates between years.
-While our official rates have not been released for 2021-2022, we have the current rates below to give you an idea of cost.
+While our official rates have not been released for 2022-2023, we have the current rates above to give you an idea of cost.

-- NOTE: Deposits and applications will be accepted after these dates
+- NOTE: Deposits and applications will be accepted after these dates, but you may miss out on certain Living-Learning Communities.

-- Housing applications (released April 1) are made available 24 - 72 hours after a deposit is made - it is not immediate.
-An email with information about the housing application (New Student Roommate Preference Form) will be sent to your Geneseo email address.
+- Housing applications (released April 1) are made available 24 - 72 hours after a deposit is made - it is not immediate and there is not always any notification to you that it has become available.

 - Housing for all residents is managed through software called Symplicity.